-- The project is Proposed by Dakota Access, LLC, which is a subsidiary of Energy Transfer Partners.
+Dakota Access, LLC, is a subsidiary of Energy Transfer Partners.
 ETP is based in Houston,Texas, and owns and operates pipelines across the country.
 Phillips 66 has joined with ETP to finance the project.
 The company owns and operates many refineries on the Gulf Coast.

-- The PUC must take action on the pipeline application by December 15, 2015
+Dakota Rural Action and over 25 other people, governments and businesses have intervened in the process.
+The PUC must take action on the pipelines application by December 15, 2015